ankitects/anki-manual/src/editing.md

 ## Image Occlusion

 Anki 23.10+ supports Image Occlusion cards natively.
-An Image Occlusion (IO) note is a special case of Cloze Deletion based on images instead of text, and allows you to create cards that hide some parts of an image, testing your knowledge of that hidden information.
+An Image Occlusion (IO) note is a special case of cloze deletion based on images instead of text, and allows you to create cards that hide some parts of an image, testing your knowledge of that hidden information.